intermine/im-docs/docs/webapp/webapp-config/properties/web-properties.rst

 = WebappConfig > Web Properties file =

-The '''web.properties''' file configures several attributes for the !InterMine web application.
+The '''web.properties''' file configures several attributes for the InterMine web application.

 ||'''Property'''||'''Determines'''||
 ||attributeLink||Used to configure hyperlinks, generally to external dbs.
 See "External Links" section below||